Horseshoe Bay Village

 Things to Do in Horseshoe Bay

-Families will enjoy the seaside playground for kids.
+Families with kids will enjoy the seaside playground, and everyone will enjoy the seaside deck chairs where you can take in the spectacular views.
 A popular tradition is getting fish and chips or a burger from one of the take-out restaurants and eating it in the park overlooking the water.
 Another is buying an ice-cream cone and wandering along the pier.

 Sewell’s Marina is located in Horseshoe Bay, and it has been owned by the same family for three generations.
 Why not rent a boat and venture onto the water yourself?
 Try your hand at fishing or just enjoy the magnificent surroundings while bouncing along the waves.
 You can also book a Sewell’s Sea Safari eco-tour, and have a tour guide show you the spectacular scenery and wildlife which make coastal British Columbia world famous!

 Just west of Horseshoe Bay is Whytecliff Park, a natural marine sanctuary and popular scuba-diving spot where seals and other sealife can be seen.
 There is a swimming beach, which is great fun for kids when the ferry waves come ashore.
 You’ll also find a playground, picnic spots, and tennis courts in the 15+ hectare park.
 Pack a picnic lunch or get something from the concession, which is open from the May long weekend through Labour Day.